smarticoai/public-api/docs/capabilities/getLevels.md

 - `visibility_points` (number) — Visibility threshold — clients hide the level from the user until `ach_points_ever >= visibility_points`. `null` means always visible.
 - `required_level_counter_1` (number) — Required value of the first level counter for sliding-window leveling. `null` on points-only labels.
 See `UserLevelExtraCountersT`.
 - `required_level_counter_2` (number) — Required value of the second level counter for sliding-window leveling. `null` on points-only labels.
-- `custom_data` (object) — Operator-defined custom data.
+- `custom_data` (string) — Operator-defined custom data.
 The SDK auto-parses JSON-looking strings, so at runtime this is `any` despite the `string` type.
 - `ordinal_position` (number) — 1-based position in the ladder (matches the order of the returned array, which is sorted by `required_points` ASC).

 ## Behavioral contract